didley/calorie-tracker/README.md

 # calorie-tracker
-This is the first larger project I’ve created, I’d love any feedback or input.
-It started as what I thought would be a small weekend project and turned into something a bit bigger!

-The frontend is using React with react-query for the server state management, the backend is built with node, express and mongoose with passportJS for authentication.
-It's still a work in progress and there's still some work to do before it can be deployed.
+The frontend is built with React with react-query for server state management, the backend is built with node, express and mongoose with passportJS for authentication.
+It's still a work in progress, currently the API isn't enabled and it can only be accessed as a guest where data is stored and managed in local storage.

 ## Demo
 ![Diary page demo](demo/diary.gif) &nbsp;&nbsp;&nbsp;&nbsp; ![Adding food demo](demo/addFood.gif)